apify/apify-docs/sources/academy/platform/deploying_your_code/index.md

 ---
 title: Deploying your code
-description: In this course learn how to take an existing project of yours and deploy it to the Apify platform as an actor in just a few minutes!
+description: In this course learn how to take an existing project of yours and deploy it to the Apify platform as an Actor in just a few minutes!
 sidebar_position: 9
 category: apify platform
 slug: /deploying-your-code